IvanMakarenko/express-chrome-ssr/README.md

 * `http://localhost:3000/test` - To make sure the server is running
 * `http://localhost:3000/ssr?url=THE_URL_TO_RENDER` - Will return server side rendered html of the url
-* `http://localhost:3000/ssr?userAgent=USER_AGENT&url=THE_URL_TO_RENDER` - Will return server side rendered html of the url with supporting user Agent
-* `http://localhost:3000/ssr?device=TYPE&url=THE_URL_TO_RENDER` - Will return server side rendered html of the url with supporting desktop and mobile device, 1 - Desktop, 2 - Mobile

 ### Development